triciaosi/python-challenge/README.md

 <img width="679" alt="Pybank Result" src="https://user-images.githubusercontent.com/120411585/213376610-936df5fd-81b5-4d13-964f-44074ce4215a.png">

-To get a detailed look at my script, please visit to the Pybank folder
+To get a detailed look at my script, please visit the Pybank folder

 ## PyPoll Instructions
 In the second part of the challenge, I was told to analyze election data from a small rural town.